 What's that Lassie?
 There's a drink in the well?

 We've put together a guide explaining what well liquor is and a handful of the best and most common well drinks.
+So begins your study of restaurant terms.

 What Is a Well Drink or Well Liquor?